 You cannot become an elite athlete overnight.
 It takes a long period of constant training that is periodized and specific to your goals.
 If you do not have the desire and motivation to succeed, you will start being inconsistent, and before long, you will end up quitting.
 Having the right knowledge early on can help you avoid detours that can hinder your consistency and motivation.
 Prospective coaches have now advanced degrees, masters, and even doctorate studies.
 This fact alone highlights the importance of gaining knowledge to plan the best possible training programs for athletes.
 During their studies, coaches cover multiple disciplines, including training theory, nutrition, injury prevention, recovery, psychology, physiology, and biomechanics.
 However, as they go deeper into their studies, they will choose to specialize in one key area.
 The truth is that you cannot be an expert at everything.
 However, even though being an expert at everything is practically impossible, having a fundamental understanding of different areas is very important.

 Athletes and coaches with a wide area of knowledge can often see the bigger picture and not make any assumptions based on their area of expertise.
 For example, a runner may report having knee pains.
 A physiotherapist may analyze if there are any problems within the actual structure of the knees whilst a coach may analyze the running technique.
 It could also be a combination of both so having a wide area of knowledge will help you analyze a variety of variables without being limited to a particular bias.
-Whilst nutritionists will be the ones that will specialize in nutrition, knowing the fundamentals of nutrition can help coaches and athletes better prepare a balanced lifestyle plan with good nutritious, unprocessed foods to improve performance.
+Whilst nutritionists will be the ones that will specialize in nutrition, knowing the fundamentals of nutrition can also help coaches and athletes better prepare a balanced lifestyle plan with good nutritious, unprocessed foods to improve performance.
 Simple changes such as switching to whole and unprocessed food can help reduce the risk of chronic diseases.
 It is also important to note that a nutritionist will have different goals than a coach or an athlete.
-A nutritionist’s goals may be to improve the health and performance of the athlete whilst the athlete’s and coach’s goals may be to win a major competition.
-Therefore, coaches and athletes may opt to include ‘unhealthier’ solutions to the diet such as drastically cutting down food to make weight, include some supplements that may not be entirely healthy but might improve performance, or include high-calorie processed foods to reach the high energy demands required by athletes.
+A nutritionist’s goal may be to improve the health and performance of the athlete whilst the athlete’s and coach’s goals may be to win a major competition.
+Therefore, coaches and athletes may opt to include ‘unhealthier’ solutions to the diet such as drastically cutting down food to make weight, including some supplements that may not be entirely healthy but might improve performance, or include high calorie processed foods to reach the high energy demands required by athletes.
 That is why apart from having a fundamental understanding of nutrition, coaches and athletes need to work together with a specialized team including nutritionists to help guide them to healthier and sustainable solutions.
 Developing a network with other professionals can help you seek assistance when needed and ask for a different point of view about a problem to gather different perspectives.

 Thanks for reading, and as always stay fit!